by Brad Pauly

 Demand for apartments is typically at its lowest throughout winter.
 If we go back to our Intro Economics class, when demand decreases, prices and quantity do as well.
 Keep in mind that low quantity here means that there are low levels of moving activity.
 Prices will be lower, but your favorite properties will be less likely to have an opening for the type of apartment you want most.

 The best time to rent in Texas depends on what you value most.
-If you aren’t so picky about exactly where you live and what the apartment itself is like, you should buy during winter.
-You’ll get the most for your money then.
-If you’re more concerned about having the best amenities possible, buy during summer.
-That’s when the most options will be available.
-If you still can’t decide or want assistance in finding your new home, contact Pauly Presley Realty today.
+If you're not picky about exactly where you live and what the apartment itself is like, you should buy during the winter, since you'll usually get the most for your money.
+If you’re more concerned about having the best amenities possible, wait for summer.
+That’s when the most options will be available when it comes to apartments for rent in the city.